PlutoTramble/Video-Enhancement/README.md

 main.py -i <input-file/folder> -o <output-file/folder>
 -h to show argument help
 -t to indicate where you want to create your temporary directory (To reduce wear on your storage) -f to target a specific framerate.
 Defaults at 60.
-Can't go more than 180.
+Cannot go more than 180.
 -r if the specified resolution is under what you wrote in this format : <number>x<number> it will double the resolution.
 Defaults at 720x480
 ```